Hudson Hawk: Reception

-Jo Berry from Empire gave it three out of five stars noting that it "reached UK screens with the added burden of having been slaughtered by US critics who likened it to famous big budget turkeys like Raise The Titanic and Ishtar.
+Jo Berry from Empire gave it three out of five stars, noting that it "reached UK screens with the added burden of having been slaughtered by US critics who likened it to famous big budget turkeys like Raise The Titanic and Ishtar.
 True, the film has its flaws, but the positives do outweigh the negatives, with Bruce Willis at his wisecracking best in the title role."

 Jane Lamacraft reassessed the film as one of the "Forgotten Pleasures of the Multiplex" for Sight & Sound's June 2011 magazine.

-In his autobiography, With Nails, Richard E. Grant diarises the production of the film in detail, noting the ad hoc nature of the production and extensive rewriting and replotting during the actual filming.
-Willis went on to become one of the leading box-office stars of the 1990s, but has not made any further forays into scriptwriting.

 Box office

 The film performed poorly in the United States, partly because the film was intended as an absurd comedy, yet was marketed as an action film one year after the success of Die Hard 2.
 It grossed only $17 million in the United States and Canada.
-Internationally it performed much better, grossing $80 million for a worldwide total of $97 million.
+Internationally, it performed much better, grossing $80 million for a worldwide total of $97 million.
 By the end of its theatrical run, the film had lost the studio an estimated $90 million.

 The film performed well on home video and by 1995 started to pay out to profit participants, including Bruce Willis.

 Accolades

-It received three 1991 Golden Raspberry Awards for Director (Lehmann), Screenplay and Picture with additional nominations for Actor (Willis), Supporting Actor (Grant) and Supporting Actress (Bernhard).
-It was also nominated for Worst Picture at the 1991 Stinkers Bad Movie Awards.
+It received three 1991 Golden Raspberry Awards for Director (Lehmann), Screenplay and Picture with additional nominations for Actor (Willis), Supporting Actor (Grant), and Supporting Actress (Bernhard).
+It was also nominated for Worst Picture at the 1991 Stinkers Bad Movie Awards, losing to Nothing but Trouble.

 Home media

-The film was released on VHS in late 1991.
+The film was released on VHS and LaserDisc in late 1991.
 Upon its home video release, the tagline "Catch the Excitement, Catch the Adventure, Catch the Hawk" was changed to "Catch the Adventure, Catch The Laughter, Catch the Hawk".
 Despite the film's failure at the US box office, the film was successful on home video.

 It was released twice on DVD, first in 1999 and again in 2007 with new extras.
 In 2013, Mill Creek Entertainment released Hudson Hawk on Blu-ray for the first time; it was included in a set with Hollywood Homicide.
 All extras were dropped for the latter release.